harvesit/harvesit/README.md

 3. **Domain-Driven Microservices**: Structure event-driven microservices around business domains for responsiveness.

-4. **Containerized Deployment**: Containerize applications for consistency across environments enabling quick scaling.
+4. **Containerized Deployment**: Containerize applications for consistency across environments, enabling quick scaling.

 5. **Automated Pipelines**: Implement automated testing and deployments for accelerated delivery at quality.

-### Ultimately these principles aim to:
+### Ultimately, these principles aim to:
 - Cut costs by reducing maintenance needs
 - Speed up how fast we can add new capabilities
 - Enable flexibility to adapt software in the future